learn-co-curriculum/phase-0-intro-to-css/README.md

 h3

 /*
-selects all paragraph elements in the document (e.g. <p>TType selectors are used to...</p>)
+selects all paragraph elements in the document (e.g. <p>Type selectors are used to...</p>)
 */
 p